Qrael/chunwacom/readme.md

 > msbuild build\chunithm-wacom-tablet.sln
 ```

 As Chunithm hard disk dump reveals the game is in 32bit, `chunwacom` should be built targeting 32bit.
-For some reason building with MinGW with 32bit target does not work, so please use Visual Studio instead.
+For some reason building with MinGW with 32bit target does not work for me, so please separate your MinGW and VS build folders for your own safety.

 ### License
 UNLICENSE